leokruglikov/leokruglikov.github.io/content/post/groups.md

 Let's provide an example of such transformation.
 Consider a triangle with equal sides with edges denoted $A,B,C$.
 What are the transformations that could potentially make a group of symmetries?
-More simply put - what is the set of transformations that will leave the system invariant?
+More simply put - what is the set of transformations that will leave the system invariant and make a group?

 - First, we have the identity element.
 The identity operation does not change anything.
-- The second operation is the rotation by 120 degrees.
+- The second operation is the rotation by $120$ degrees.
 This operation will map $A \mapsto B$, $B \mapsto C$ and $C\mapsto A$.
-However, the rotation by 120 degrees will not simply permute the edges of the triangle - it will also rotate the coordinates.
+However, the rotation by $120$ degrees will not simply permute the edges of the triangle - it will also rotate the coordinates, that are attached to the individual atoms.
 Indeed, one can attach a fixed coordinate frame to every edge and make sure that these coordinates do indeed rotate with respect to the "fixed coordinate frame".
 - The third operation is the rotation of the triangle by -120 degrees.
 This would be the exact same thing as